RDorville/digfab/presentations/ep1000_html/ep1000_html.md

 # Build your first Website

-1. Create a folder .highlight(mywebsite)''
+1. Create a folder .highlight[mywebsite]
-2. Create a file .highlight(index.html) within the folder.
+2. Create a file .highlight[index.html] within the folder.
 3. Edit and enter the contents of a basic web-page.
 4. Save your file and display it on the browser.